 Hold the front of the lens right up against the glass and watch for flare.

-If the viewing area is dark and you’re animal is lit like when you’re viewing their underwater activity, doing this will help eliminate total internal reflection.
+If the viewing area is dark and the animals are lit like when you are viewing them in an underground enclosure, placing your flash right up against the glass will prevent total internal reflection.